monowai/flockdata.org/README.md

 ```

 Once you have the .war file installed in your app server, you can start firing off urls to test things.

+### How do we talk to it?
+REST and JSON.
+Download, compile and deploy.
+Coming soon - a hosted version.

 ### Security
 Note that the user id is 'mike' and the password is '123'.
 This is bodgy configuration stuff hacked in to spring-security.xml.
 I'm sure you'll configure your own lovely security domain, or help me out with an OAuth configuration ;)